WesleyHsieh0806/Open-Category-Mesh-Prediction/docs/dataset.md

     cd /Root/of/the/repository
     python download_objaverse.py --root [/path/to/objaverse/root]
 ```
+In the process, the annotation and .glb files will be cached in $root/.objaverse, you could modify the BASE_PATH [here](./objaverse/__init__.py) to change the cached directory to wherever you want.

 With the script, all objects with assigned LVIS categories will be downloaded into the root, structured as follows: